 Acknowledgements

 We would like to thank all the participants, who took part in this study.
-Further, we thank Krzysztof Cipora and Matthew Inglis for the insightful discussions on our findings.
+Further, we thank Krzysztof Cipora and Matthew Inglis for the insightful discussions on our findings and the PCI Registered Reports editor and reviewers for their constructive feedback and rigorous reviews.
 This work was partially supported by the UKRI Economic and Social Research Council [grant number ES/W002914/1] and a Royal Society Dorothy Hodgkin Fellowship (CG).

 Appendix A

-Calculations of effect sizes
+Table A. Calculations of effect sizes.